GalvanizeOpenSource/stats-shortcourse/docs/_sources/paradigms.rst.txt

    **CLASS DISCUSSION**

-  * You're playing poker to win (like your life depends on it), and the person you're bidding against just tipped his hand a little too low and you've seen his cards...
+  * You're playing poker to win (like your life depends on it!), and the person you're bidding against just tipped his hand a little too low and you've seen his cards...